-Over the past two decades, Charlotte has transformed from a regional business hub to the second largest financial services center in the United States.
+Over the past two decades, Charlotte has transformed from a regional business hub to one of the largest financial services centers in the United States.
 Home to the global headquarters of seven Fortune 500 companies, the region has become a magnet for ambitious and aspiring young professionals from all over the world.

 Just as the city has evolved, UNC Charlotte has as well.
 With innovative academic programs and research centers in its seven colleges, the university actively collaborates with local business leadership to incorporate emerging business trends, ideas and innovations into its academic programs.